 The new structure will allow Rockefeller Refuge staff to manage salinity and water levels to control habitat conditions in the unit throughout the year, enabling staff to provide ideal habitat conditions for waterfowl and other wetland dependent birds.
 It will also protect and enhance the marshes in the unit by reducing salinity impacts.

 Rockefeller Refuge is open to the public for recreational fishing, crabbing, shrimping, and other activities such as bird watching and sight-seeing.
-To enhance public use, this project features approximately 320 linear feet of fishing piers that will be installed on the inside of the water control structure.
+To enhance public use, this project features approximately 340 linear feet of fishing piers installed on the inside of the water-control structure.
 The piers will be a great place to catch blue crabs, cast net for shrimp, or catch fish.
-This project will cost approximately $1.5 million and is expected to be completed in June 2018.
-Partners on this project include Ducks Unlimited, Louisiana Department of Wildlife and Fisheries, Coastal Protection and Restoration Authority, North American Wetlands Conservation Council, Phillips 66, Coastal Conservation Association, Building Conservation Trust, and Axalta.

 This project cost was approximately $1.5 million.
 Partners on this project include Ducks Unlimited, Louisiana Department of Wildlife and Fisheries, Coastal Protection and Restoration Authority, North American Wetlands Conservation Council, Phillips 66, Coastal Conservation Association’s Building Conservation Trust, and Axalta Coating Systems.